Public Profile

 Very high

 Some industries are more carbon intensive than others.
-Eden District Council's primary industry is Other services (93), which is low in terms of carbon intensity compared to other industries.
+Eden District Council's primary industry is Other services (93), which is very low in terms of carbon intensity compared to other industries.

 Location emissions intensity